malongfei89/codingChallenge/README.md

 This way we can distribute data as evenly as possible.

-Algorithm is implemented inn server/model/getIndices.js
+Algorithm is implemented in server/model/getIndices.js

 dataNeeded: